jhannah-netlify/notes.jays.net/content/blog/d_and_d/d_and_d.md

 over and he went to investigate.
 About 50 feet from the bridge on the near side of the river was the mangled, partially decomposed body of a young man.
 Tied up just 10 feet away was a small rowboat.
-You searched the body and discovered a note written by Kolyan Indirovich asking for aid—from whom, you do not know.
+You searched the body and discovered a note written by Kolyan Indirovich asking for aid - from whom, you do not know.
 It appears that this young man was about to set out down the river to the West.

 Deciding to avoid crossing the bridge, you instead opted to use the small